DS-100/sp22/index.md

 Jump to current week: [here](#week-{{page.currWeekNumber}}).

 + **All discussions (Week 1), Lab Help Sections (Week 2), and office hours (Week 2) will be held online for the first two weeks (through 1/28)**.
 Zoom links, discussions sign up link is on Ed [here](https://edstem.org/us/courses/15436/discussion/1021263).
-In-person sections will go back to in-person starting the week of 1/31; lecture will stay hybrid.
+In-person sections will go back to in-person starting the week of 1/31; lecture will stay hybrid (lecture in-person signup through Week 2: [here](https://www.signupgenius.com/go/805094ea8aa28a3fd0-inperson)).
 + **Frequently Asked Questions:** Before posting on the [class Ed]({{page.course.edstem}}), please read the [class FAQ page]({{page.course.faq}}).
 + Join Ed: [here]({{page.course.edstem_join}}).
 + Textbook readings are optional and actively in development.
 See the [Resources]({{site.baseurl}}/resources/#textbook) for more details.